E - the type of the elements in the collectionpublic abstract class AbstractCollectionDecorator<E>

 main advantage of decoration is that one decorator can wrap any implementation

-, whereas sub-classing requires a new class to be
+of Collection, whereas sub-classing requires a new class to be

 written for each implementation.